HeyFang/Cyklon/README.md

 <br>
 <img src="./todo.png" width="300">
 <br>
-4. Customizable Embed (Optional): Tailor the embed's appearance (colors, title, etc.) to match your server's theme (refer to Discord's documentation for details).<br>
+4. Other trivial commands like /thank, /erase, /setactivity(to change bot activity through commad), etc.<br>
-5. Prerequisites: Ensure you have Node.js and npm (or yarn) installed on your system (download from https://nodejs.org/en).
+5. Prerequisites: Ensure you have Node.js and npm (or yarn) installed on your system (download from https://nodejs.org/en

 ## Set Up the Bot:

 1. Clone this repository.